 Applicants from anywhere in the United States will be considered, regardless of race, religion, gender, or sexual orientation.

-Once you have reviewed all the information, download the Preliminary Application Packet and return the application to us via fax, mail or e-mail:
+Once you have reviewed all the information, download the Preliminary Application packet 2017 and return the application to us via fax, mail or e-mail:

 Service Dogs for America